History >> American Revolution

 - General Marquis de Lafayette - Marquis de Lafayette was a French military leader who joined Washington's staff at Valley Forge.
 He worked for no pay and didn't ask for special quarters or treatment.
 Lafayette would later become an important commander at several key battles.

-General von Steuben
+Baron Friedrich Wilhelm von Steuben

 Were the conditions bad?